learnbyexample/py_regular_expressions/py_regex.md

 'tiger cat dog cat tiger'
 ```

-For `dict` objects that have many entries and likely to undergo changes during development, building alternation list manually is not a good choice.
+For `dict` objects that have many entries and likely to undergo changes during development, building an alternation list manually is not a good choice.
 Also, recall that as per precedence rules, longest length string should come first.

 ```ruby
 # note that numbers have been converted to strings here